azurecitadel/azurecitadel/content/partner/lighthouse/combining.md

 As mentioned in the previous page, the customer allows partner access to manage their resources via either

-* traditional RBAC role assignments created for security principals (users, invited guests or service principals) used by the partner, or
+* traditional RBAC role assignments in the customer tenant, or
-* by delegating subscription(s) or resource group(s) with a partner's Azure Lighthouse service provider offer
+* by delegating with an Azure Lighthouse service provider offer

 ### Traditional RBAC role assignments

-Historically, managed service providers have accessed the customer environments individually.
-The traditional access methods require switching to a customer directory.
-Multiple customers can be managed, but only one at any one time.
-Accessing the resources uses an identity that resides in their tenancy, and that is what PAL links to your MPNID.

-This creates friction as managed service consultants need to switch to each customer directory in turn and link their IDs whilst in that context.
+Historically, managed service providers have accessed customer environments one at a time.
+The identities that resides in the customer tenant.
+To PAL link, the managed service consultants need to switch to each customer directory in turn and link their IDs whilst in that context.

-There is no simple reporting mechanism to know which admins are linked in which customer contexts so it is not easy to manage for partner vendor managers.

 ### Azure Lighthouse

-Azure Lighthouse is a more recent service designed ground up by Microsoft in tandem with key managed service providers to provide a true multi-tenant management experience.

-The direction of travel is reversed with Lighthouse; rather than admins authenticating to another directory to access the customer resources, the customer resources are delegated and projected back to the managed service provider's tenancy.
-The subscription filter extends so you can filter on tenant and/or subscription to give you the flexibility to zone in on a single customer, or view all resources across all customers.
+Azure Lighthouse is a more recent service designed to provide a true multi-tenant management experience.
+The delegations project customer resources into the managed service provider's tenancy.
+The subscription filter extends so you can filter on tenant in addition to subscription.

-The Lighthouse definitions contain an authorisations list of the security principals (including security groups) and their RBAC roles.
-[Best practice](https://docs.microsoft.com/azure/lighthouse/concepts/tenants-users-roles#best-practices-for-defining-users-and-roles) recommends the use of security groups and service principals.
-As those identities reside in the provider's tenancy then PAL linking is only done once.
-With Lighthouse:
+The authorisations list the security principals (including groups) and RBAC [roles](https://docs.microsoft.com/azure/lighthouse/concepts/tenants-users-roles#role-support-for-azure-lighthouse).
+The objectIds belong to the provider's tenancy, so PAL linking is only done once.
+ACR for new customers (using the same linked objectIds) is automatically recognised.

-* PAL linking is massively reduced
-* Simpler to track who is and isn't linked
-* Reduces the risk of losing associated ACR if employees leave
-* ACR for new customers using the same Azure Lighthouse service will automatically flow through

-> Note that there are some [role limitations](https://docs.microsoft.com/azure/lighthouse/concepts/tenants-users-roles#role-support-for-azure-lighthouse) with Azure Lighthouse.

 ### Partner Admin Link recommendations

+General recommendations for PAL:

 * Include [roles eligible for partner earned credit](https://docs.microsoft.com/partner-center/azure-roles-perms-pec) (PEC)
 * Link all admins